siddhant-vij/Content-Amplify-Hub/README.md

 ### GitHub Actions

 You can clone this repository.
-For GitHub Actions to work, add all of the above secrets to your GitHub secrets (under Repository secrets) at
+For GitHub Actions to work, add the workflow secrets to your GitHub Repository secrets at

 **<a style="text-decoration: none; color: inherit; cursor: inherit;">
 https://github.com/{GitHub-Username}/{Repository-Name}/settings/secrets/actions
 </a>**

 Here's the cron schedule set up in GitHub Actions.
 Change it according to your needs: